verrazzano/verrazzano/install/README.md

 See the table [Verrazzano Custom Resource Definition](README.md#table-verrazzano-custom-resource-definition) for a description of the Verrazzano custom resource inputs.

-When you use the OCI DNS installation, you need to provide a Verrazzano name in the configuration file (`environmentName`) that will be used as part of the domain name used to access Verrazzano ingresses.
+When you use the OCI DNS installation, you need to provide a Verrazzano name in the verrazzano custom resource (`spec.environmentName`) that will be used as part of the domain name used to access Verrazzano ingresses.
 For example, you could use `sales` as an `environmentName`, yielding `sales.us.v8o.example.com` as the sales-related domain (assuming the domain and zone names listed previously).